Updated May 29, 2023

 - Look for errors when updating, modifying, or performing any functionality related to the database.

-- Test all queries whether they are executing and retrieving data correctly.
+- Test all queries to see whether they are executing and retrieving data correctly.

 c.
 Form Testing

-- Test the validation logics on every field defined.
+- Test the validation logic on every field defined.

 - Insert incorrect inputs in the fields and look for the results.